-Our pro forma as adjusted net tangible book value of Class A common stock as of June 30, 2017 would have been \$45.0 million, or \$2.98 per share.
-Pro forma as adjusted net tangible book value further adjusts as adjusted data to reflect our sale of 2,000,000 shares of Class A common stock in this offering and 1,333,334 shares of Class A common stock in the concurrent private placement at an assumed initial public offering price of \$8.50, the midpoint of the offering price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions, private placement fees, and offering expenses.
-This represents an immediate increase in pro forma as adjusted net tangible book value of \$1.23 per share to our existing stockholders and an immediate dilution of \$5.52 per share to purchasers.
+Our pro forma as adjusted net tangible book value of Class A common stock as of June 30, 2017 would have been \$35.8 million, or \$2.37 per share.
+Pro forma as adjusted net tangible book value further adjusts as adjusted data to reflect our sale of 2,000,000 shares of Class A common stock in this offering and 1,333,334 shares of Class A common stock in the concurrent private placement, after deducting underwriting discounts and commissions, private placement fees, and estimated offering expenses.
+This represents an immediate increase in pro forma as adjusted net tangible book value of \$0.62 per share to our existing stockholders and an immediate dilution of \$3.23 per share to purchasers.

-Assumed initial public offering price per share \$8.50 As adjusted net tangible book value per share as of June 30, 2017 \$1.75 Increase in net tangible book value per share attributable to this offering and the concurrent private placement 1.23 Pro forma as adjusted net tangible book value per share after this offering and the concurrent private placement 2.98 Dilution per share to purchasers of Class A common stock in this offering and the concurrent private placement \$5.52
+Initial public offering price per share \$5.60 As adjusted net tangible book value per share as of June 30, 2017 \$1.75 Increase in net tangible book value per share attributable to this offering and the concurrent private placement 0.62 Pro forma as adjusted net tangible book value per share after this offering and the concurrent private placement 2.37 Dilution per share to purchasers of Class A common stock in this offering and the concurrent private placement \$3.23